Could you be a carrier?

 Carriers of the abnormal gene for SMA have no symptoms and are not sick.

 About 1 in 40 people carries the gene, which is over 10 million Americans.

 How can I get tested?

 Ask your health care provider.
-It is a simple as a blood test to determine if you are a SMA carrier.
+It is a simple as a blood test or a swab test to determine if you are a SMA carrier.
 If you do not have insurance or your health care provider does not cover this genetic test, there are private companies that do offer this test.
 It might be covered by insurance and it also might be an out of pocket expense.

 What if both parents are SMA carriers?

 You may want to seek advice from a genetic counselor to discuss all of your family planning options.
 For each pregnancy, there is a 1 in 4 or 25% chance of having a baby with SMA if both parents are carriers.